PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 - **Brand building and community engagement**, written by anyone on the team, with the Marketing team acting as editors.
 These can be about anything, and their purpose is to drive one-off spikes in awareness through virality on sites like Hacker News and Reddit.

 Andy and Ian are currently the main people responsible for our regular content output.
-James H and Joe are also frequent contributors.
+James H, Joe, and Charles are also frequent contributors.

 You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) using the "content" label filter.